19hours/sg-statutes/Acts/Biological Agents and Toxins Act.md

 (c) the B38 strain [ATTC 6223]

-[S 676/2007 wef 01/01/2008 wef 01/01/2008]
+[S 676/2007 wef 01/01/2008]

+9.

-9.Yersinia pestis, except for the attenuated strains devoid of —
+Yersinia pestis, except for the attenuated strains devoid of —

 (a) Pgm locus [EV76 strain];

 (b) 75 kb low-calcium response virulence plasmid [Tjiwidej S strain]

-[S 676/2007 wef 01/01/2008 wef 01/01/2008]
+[S 676/2007 wef 01/01/2008]

+10.

-10. Any biological agent that is a constructed or reconstructed replication-competent form of any bacterium set out in this Part
+Any biological agent that is a constructed or reconstructed replication-competent form of any bacterium set out in this Part

 [S 573/2009 wef 01/12/2009]

 Rickettsiae

+1.

-1.Coxiella burnetii (except for the attenuated Phase II, plaque purified clone 4 of the Nine Mile strain)
+Coxiella burnetii(except for the attenuated Phase II, plaque purified clone 4 of the Nine Mile strain)

 [S 676/2007 wef 01/01/2008]

-2\.Rickettsia — all species
+2.

+Rickettsia —all species

+3.

-3. Any biological agent that is a constructed or reconstructed replication-competent form of any rickettsia set out in this Part
+Any biological agent that is a constructed or reconstructed replication-competent form of any rickettsia set out in this Part

 [S 573/2009 wef 01/12/2009]

 Fungi

+1.

-1\.Coccidioides immitis
+Coccidioides immitis

+2.

-2.Coccidioides posadasii, except for the following attenuated strains:
+Coccidioides posadasii, except for the following attenuated strains:

-(a) ∆chs5; an d
+(a) ∆chs5; and

 (b) ∆cts2/∆ard1/∆cts3;

 [S 676/2007 wef 01/01/2008]

+3.

-3. Any biological agent that is a constructed or reconstructed replication-competent form of any fungus set out in this Part
+Any biological agent that is a constructed or reconstructed replication-competent form of any fungus set out in this Part

-[S 573/2009 wef 01/12/2009 wef 1/12/2009]
+[S 573/2009 wef 01/12/2009]

 Viruses

-1.Arenaviridae
+1.

+Arenaviridae

 (a) Flexal virus

-2.Bunyaviridae
+2.

+Bunyaviridae

 (a) Hantaan virus